Webpage Midway Bonsai Society Midrand

 7.Weight.
 Light particles may not hold the tree securely in its pot.

 8.Cation Exchange Capacity (CEC).
 The ability to transfer water and minerials via electrolsys between the plant and substrate.
+Plants and soil have a negative and positive charge.
+This allows an easier exchange, between the tree and the substrate.

 Long lasting, well aerated, light and moisture retentive.
 Low in nutrients and difficult to wet once dry.
 Many trees are sold in pure spaghnum moss.
 This is a requirement of importing sterile mediums into South Africa.
 The importers do not repot these plants into a nutritious mix and the plants envariably suffer a slow death from the soil not having any nutritional value and suffocation being too wet.
 Harvesting and use release carbon dioxide